 Sleep.
 Eat.
 Work.
 Repeat.

-The realization that the weekend is over hits you harder than usual these days.
+The realisation that the weekend is over hits you harder than usual these days.

 No harm in reading up on those places you’re not going to, right?